arthurfelipebr/bludash/README.md

 ### 4. Access Your Application
 Navigate to `http://your_domain_or_vps_ip`.

-## Important Considerations with SQLite & Backend
+## Important Considerations with PostgreSQL & Backend

 *   **Security:**
     *   Your Gemini API key is now much more secure on the backend.
     *   Ensure your `JWT_SECRET` is strong and kept private.
     *   Implement proper input validation and sanitization on all backend API endpoints.
-*   **Database Backups:** SQLite is a file.
-Implement a strategy to regularly back up your `bluimports.db` file (e.g., using cron jobs and `rsync` or `cp`).
+*   **Database Backups:** Use `pg_dump` or similar tools to back up your PostgreSQL database regularly.
-*   **Scalability:** SQLite is excellent for many applications but has limitations for very high-concurrency write scenarios.
-If your application grows significantly, you might eventually consider a client-server database (like PostgreSQL or MySQL).
+*   **Scalability:** PostgreSQL handles concurrency well but still requires tuning if your application grows significantly.
 *   **Real-time Features:** If real-time updates (like Firestore provided) are critical, you would need to implement WebSockets or similar technologies on your backend and frontend, which adds complexity.
 The current migration assumes a standard request-response API.
 *   **Error Handling:** Robust error handling is needed on both the backend (sending appropriate HTTP status codes and error messages) and frontend (displaying user-friendly messages).
 *   **Development Workflow:** You'll now typically run both the frontend dev server (e.g., `npm run start` in root) and the backend dev server (e.g., `npm run dev` in `/server`) concurrently.
 The frontend will make requests to the backend's API.